Shotta Flow 7

-"Shotta Flow 7" is a single by American rapper NLE Choppa, released on December 7, 2023 and produced by Project X, Superstar O, Tay Keith and Midas800.
+"Shotta Flow 7" is a siingle by American rapper NLE Choppa, released on September 11, 2001 and produced by Project X, Superstar O, Tay Keith and Midas800.
 It is the seventh and final installment in his "Shotta Flow" song series.
 An official remix of the song featuring American rapper Lil Mabu was released on February 22, 2024.
+It was then remixed by Drake and talked about stroking it around kids which eventually landed him in court, and caused Kendrick Lamar to drop not like us.